rajvansia/loggamma/ac2.md

 ### rvrv3
 ### Raj Vansia

-The time complexity of ***log_factorial() is O(N)*** that is because the execution time will grow linearly with respect to the size of N. For each iteration, N will decrement by 1 until it reaches 1.
+The time complexity of ***log_factorial(N) is O(N)*** that is because the execution time will grow linearly with respect to the size of N. For each iteration, N will decrement by 1 until it reaches 1.
 So at worst case the code will execute N times.

-The time complexity of ***sum_log_factorial is  O(N^2)*** because there is a outside loop that iterates  for each N. Then for each i in the loop it will then enter the log factorial function which has a time complexity of O(N) as noted above.
+The time complexity of ***sum_log_factorial(N) is  O(N^2)*** because there is a outside loop that iterates  for each N. Then for each i in the loop it will then enter the log factorial function which has a time complexity of O(N) as noted above.
 So we multiply the two complexities and get O(N^2)

-The time complexity of the ***Fibonacci() is O(2^n)*** .
+The time complexity of the ***Fibonacci(N) is O(2^N)*** .
 This is because the function is using recursion.
 The number of calls the recursion function executes is N. the branching factor is 2 because each time it is returning  fib(n-1) and fib(n-2) for each recursive call.

 ![Imgur](https://i.imgur.com/P7Szd39.png)